drwwoob/McDoner/docs/futurePlan.md

 ## setted multiple windows

-just a thought, but if the game could have multiple windows, setted in rigid positions on the screen, that would be so kewl.
+Some extened thoughts on [setted background position/size/ratio](#setted-background-positionsizeratio), just thinking, but if the game could have multiple windows, setted in rigid positions on the screen, that would be so kewl.
 I can think of ways to do it, but enabling it with engine would be hard

 ## change project name

-Or all my project names will be something like 新川崎(阪), but I would prefer トゲナシトゲアリ
+Or else all my project names will be named in something like 新川崎(仮), but I would prefer トゲナシトゲアリ

 ## editable seperate text speed